Social Emotional Learning

 A Note for Educators

 Educators and school personnel interact with students in a unique way and benefit from specific skills.
-Since Linda has served as a School Psychologist, School Adjustment Counselor, and/or Consultant in schools for 30 years, she is a valuable resource for educators and provides practical and realistic solutions.
+Our program facilitators have experience working within school settings and can provide practical and realistic solutions.

 What Audiences are Saying